ahlisbon/CJKmaterialProcessing/README.md

 2. Files to download:
    - The AHK executable file: [BibData to Spreadsheet.exe](https://github.com/ahlisbon/CJKmaterialProcessing/raw/refs/heads/master/CJK%20Material%20Processing.exe)
-   - The INI file: [Bibdata to Spreadsheet.ini](https://github.com/ahlisbon/CJKmaterialProcessing/raw/refs/heads/master/BibData%20to%20Spreadsheet.ini) (this is for saving your settings and preferences)
+   - The INI file, Please right click this link and choose "Save As": [Bibdata to Spreadsheet.ini](https://github.com/ahlisbon/CJKmaterialProcessing/raw/refs/heads/master/BibData%20to%20Spreadsheet.ini) (this is for saving your settings and preferences)
      - ⚠ Always keep the two files above together in the same folder.
    - One of three compatible Excel spreadsheets:
      - [Ordering Materials Template](https://github.com/ahlisbon/CJKmaterialProcessing/raw/refs/heads/master/Orders%20-%2020xx-xx%20-%20Template.xlsm) - for general collection development.